finbourne/lusid-sdk-python/sdk/docs/QuotesApi.md

     api_instance = api_client_factory.build(lusid.QuotesApi)
     scope = 'scope_example' # str | The scope of the quotes to list.
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the quotes.
 Defaults to latest if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing quotes from a previous call to list quotes.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
         # [DEPRECATED] ListQuotes: List quotes
-        api_response = await api_instance.list_quotes(scope, as_at=as_at, page=page, start=start, limit=limit, filter=filter)
+        api_response = await api_instance.list_quotes(scope, as_at=as_at, page=page, limit=limit, filter=filter)
         print("The response of QuotesApi->list_quotes:\n")
         pprint(api_response)
     except Exception as e: